 - Best advice for applying for ACE: I really relied on upperclassmen athletes who had already gone through the process.

 - Best advice for getting started at your program: Being in such a foreign place, it was so easy to find familiarity in all of my ACE teammates.
 As for other staff members and people we worked with, I would say the best way to find success would be to listen and always be open to new ideas and culture while still offering your own unique perspective.

 - Tips for getting to know your community: Even though I was unable to communicate with much of the community as I knew minimal amount of the native language, I realized that a smile and even a butchered attempt at speaking their native language goes a long way.
 After seeing the same faces for three weeks, it was fun to feel unspoken relationships grow with the newspaper boy, community security guards, and gym owner alike.

 - Tips for training: We were lucky enough to have access to both a gym and a park while we were in India.
 Running and lifting was a great way to start the day before it got too hot out.

 - Tips for bringing ACE back to your team: Yes, completely.
 The freedom we had in India to explore different parts of the city, meet new people, and invest ourselves in service helped me to get to know myself, my interests, and my passions better.
 With that, I think my relationship with my sport has changed, as I have come to realize that the time I commit to my team (the training, practice, games, etc.), is a choice and should be a light that brightens my day.

-- Reasons for staying involved in ACE: ACE is a once and a lifetime opportunity.
+- Reasons for staying involved in ACE: ACE is a once-in-a lifetime opportunity.
 Being able to travel across the world and immerse myself into a community and culture so different from my own, while getting to know a group of incredible athletes that I wouldn’t have had the opportunity to get close to otherwise, is something that I am very grateful for and would want as many student-athletes to know and apply for this opportunity as possible.